strohs/aws-cda-notes/study-notes-JUNE2018.md

         * can optionally use Lambdas to process/transform data streams before storing the data
         * no data retention
 * kinesis analytics
-    * lets you process streaming data (from kinesis streams or kinesis firehose) using SQL
+    * lets you process streaming data (from kinesis streams or kinesis firehouse) using SQL
-    * results of the SQL are sent to kinesis stream and then onto S3, or Redshift, or Elasticsearch
+    * results of the SQL can be sent to kinesis data stream, kinesis firehose (then onto S3, or Redshift, or Elasticsearch) or AWS Lambda